julzelements/MerchantsGuideToTheGalaxy/README.md

 If the text in "Program Output" matches the text in "Test Output", "Program Output" will highlight a green colour.
 Use this function to easily test additional inputs.

+Known Bad Functionality:
+The RomanNumeral Reader will only give a correct result for a correct roman numeral.
+As thus, an invalid numeral will give an incorrect result that appears valid!
+This really needs to be fixed. : (

+Final note:
+This was a pretty massive undertaking.
+I had a great time on the weekend that I wrote this.
+It has quashed all remaining doubt that I had about wanting to be a programmer.
+For this, I guess I owe you guys one!